 Within the Group, women are largely represented in our co-worker and manager base.
-The Group's Management Board and the Supervisory Board had no female members in FY19.
+The Group's Management Board and the Supervisory Board paid attention to its composition and welcomed its second female Supervisory Board member in FY21.
 The composition of the Management Board and the Supervisory Board is evaluated regularly, taking into consideration a number of criteria including relevant knowledge and experience, as well as a balanced gender distribution.
-We actively pursue all aspects of diversity, equality and inclusion across the whole Group.
+All aspects of diversity, equality and inclusion are actively pursued across the whole Group.